eantoranz/gitmod/readme.txt

 Copyright 2020 Edmundo Carmona Antoranz
 Released under the terms of GPLv2

-Hi!

-Thanks for taking the time to read this document.

-What I want to do is create a fuse-based (at least for the time being) FS so that content from branches, tags or revisions can be shown.
+gitmod: a fuse-based (at least for the time being) FS.

+gitmod can be used to virtually display the content of revisions/tags/branches on a read-only mount-point.

 At the moment it does the very basics:
 - Lists files in the tree on the mount point
 - Get content of files
+- Permissions of executables are kept

 Dependencies
 - libgit2